benhoyt/juju-docs/sdk/pebble.md

         level: alive  # optional, but required for liveness/readiness probes
         period: 10s   # this is the default
         timeout: 3s   # this is the default
-        failures: 3   # this is the default
+        threshold: 3  # this is the default
         exec:
             command: service nginx status